-Now that you know where the best Fall traveling destinations are, it is time to start planning and booking your trip!
-Here are some great tips for your Fall travels.
+Now that you know where the best fall traveling destinations are, its time to start planning and booking your trip!
+Here are some great tips for your fall travels.

 - Remember to read up on the weather in your destined location and pack appropriately.
 The temperatures can all be different then what you think it might be.
 Always pack a sweater for cooler nights, and something breezy for warmer days.

 - Take advantage of those off-season perks.
-We all know that generally Spring and Summer are the busiest times of the year.
-So it could be rather easy for you to find some great deals on booking airlines and hotels.
-Do your research.
+We all know that generally spring and summer are the busiest times of the year.
+So it could be rather easy for you to find some great deals on booking airlines and hotels, so do your research.

-- If you do plan on hiking in some of these beautiful hiking destinations, remember to have a first aid kit and an emergency kit that includes food etc...with you.
+- If you do plan on hiking in some of these beautiful hiking destinations, remember to have a first aid kit and an emergency kit that includes food, water, etc...with you.
 You never want to go unprepared.

 - Make reservations in advance.
-In some places, like New England or Savannah, where the tourists thrive on the Fall months for Fall traveling, the weekends can get booked up pretty quickly.
+In some places, like New England or Savannah, where the tourists thrive on the autumn months for fall traveling, the weekends can get booked up pretty quickly.